chidiwilliams/github-stories/README.md

 ## Installation

 1. Download this repository.
-Clone / download ZIP and unzip on your computer.
+Download [the project](https://github.com/chidiwilliams/github-stories/archive/master.zip) and unzip on your computer.

 2. Visit `chrome://extensions` (or click Menu -> Tools -> Extensions).